During winter in Scandinavia, we all know it can be cold and often dark, but these colourful places really transform and lift the whole landscape.

 Copenhagen

-You don’t have to walk far to get an idea of how colourful Copenhagen is, but for the biggest splashes of colour head over to Nyhvan, a 17th-Century waterfront filled to the brim with cafes, restaurants and boats.
+You don’t have to walk far experience the bright colours of Copenhagen.
+For the biggest splashes of colour head over to Nyhvan, a 17th-Century waterfront filled to the brim with cafes, restaurants and boats.
 It does get busy there so if you’re looking to escape the crowds and see a different side to Copenhagen, cross over the bridge and visit Freetown Christiania, known commonly as a hippy commune filled with vibrant houses and wall murals.

 Helsingor